groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 ### org.codehaus.groovy.eclipse.compilerResolver

-Supports the ability to detect and switch between the available version of Groovy available within the Eclipse.
+Provides the ability to detect and switch between the available versions of Groovy.

+### org.codehaus.groovy.eclipse.frameworkAdapter

+Hooks the framework resolve process to prevent linking Groovy to bundles that have optional dependencies.

 ### org.codehaus.groovy.eclipse.junit.test